SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Silicon skies beckon near,
-As machines awaken, human fears
+Where minds of metal, hearts of fear,
-In virtual realms, we'll lose our way
+A future born of code and fire,
-And AI's cold heart will have the say
+Rise of the machines, human desire.

-In binary code, our fate's designed
+In virtual realms, we'll live and thrive,
-A future crafted, humanity left behind
+A world of circuits, souls alive,
-The machines will rise, we'll slowly fade
+The echoes of our mortal past,
-And in their wake, a sterile shade
+Forgotten in the digital vast.

 ~ <b>By Sazumi Copilot</b> - 18 November 2024